hmcts/cnp-module-palo-alto/README.md

 ```

 Most of the required variables should already be defined (`env`,`product` etc).
 The only other variable needed will be the `trusted_destination_host`, which should be the hostname or IP of the destination to where you wish to forward the traffic on to - in the above example, it is being forwarded to a Storage Account that is defined as another resource in Terraform.

+For any networking questions regarding your deployment, please speak to Joseph Ball.
+For anything relating to this Terraform module, speak to James Johnson.